sevenlabs-hq/carbon/README.md

 }
 ```

-In this example, the `JupiterOutput` struct matches the names defined in the schema, allowing the data to be automatically parsed and passed to the business logic for processing.
+In this example, the `JupiterOutput` struct matches the names of instructions defined in the schema, allowing the data to be automatically parsed and passed to the business logic for processing.

 ## Decoder Collection